 In addition to advising on tax issues, Kyosuke provides counsel on corporate legal matters, including cross-border M&A transactions (both inbound and outbound), joint ventures, real estate transactions, and distribution contracts.
 He also has experience conducting investigations into alleged fraud.

 Recently Kyosuke advised an offshore PE fund on the sale of its interest in a Japanese enterprise company.
-He works with clients in Japanese and English.

 - New York University (LL.M. in International Taxation 2014; Recipient, Flora S. and Jacob Newman Award); The Legal Training and Research Institute of the Supreme Court of Japan (2007); University of Tokyo (LL.M.
 2004; LL.B.
 2002)

 - New York and Japan (Dai-Ichi Tokyo Bar Association)

 - Named in The Best Lawyers in Japan for tax

 - Japanese, English